 Deribit is a cryptocurrency futures and options exchange platform, which allows cryptocurrency traders to trade with up to 100x leverage.
 Deribit went live in June 2016 and is a European based exchange with headquarters in Amsterdam, the Netherlands.
+Although recently they have moved themselves to Panama.

 Started by John Jansen, now CEO, the Deribit exchange was in production for several years before its release, and boasts multiple transactions per second with super low latency (<1 ms), a speed which Deribit maintain is the fastest in the industry.